 I recently keynoted social media enterprise platform company Falcon.io‘s Spark conference on the topic of influencer marketing.
 I had a chance to meet with their founder and CEO, Ulrik Bo Larsen, at the event and get his perspective on all things social media marketing.
-They had just announced an enhancement of their platform to encompass Paid Social and bring different departments together, thus the title for this podcast.
+They had just announced an enhancement of their platform to encompass Paid Social and bring different departments together, including performance marketing, and thus the title for this podcast.
 However, being a European company and having a distinctly different take on the market, I asked Ulrik a number of questions in hopes that they will help you Maximize Your Social.
 Listen to the full podcast for the details!

 Welcome to another exciting episode of Maximize Your Social.
 I am recording from a train maintenance facility in Copenhagen, Denmark, where I am speaking at the Spark marketing and social media marketing conference run by the folks at Falcon.io.